Receipts Manual

 To record a voice memo, tap the microphone button.
 Tap the record button to begin recording and the pause button to pause recording.
 Double tap the record/pause button to end recording.
 When playing back a voice memo, double tap the play/pause button to restart the playback from the beginning.

-To add an attachment to a receipt, launch an app that supports opening files in other apps, find the attachment, and tap and hold the attachment until the Open sheet appears.
+To add a file attachment to a receipt, launch an app that supports opening files in other apps, find the attachment, and tap and hold the attachment until the Open sheet appears.
 Select Receipts from the list of apps that support opening files.
 If a receipt is currently being edited, the attachment will be added to it.
-Otherwise, Receipts will display an alert where the attachment may be added to either a new or existing receipt.
-Receipts supports many common formats for viewing attachments.
-Tap the attachment and then the function menu on the top right to open the attachment in another app or print the attachment.
-If the attachment is an unsupported format, an open menu will appear to open the attachment in another app.
+Otherwise, Receipts will display an alert giving the option to add the attachment to either a new or existing receipt.

 Tap the delete button to delete the receipt.